Ring Modulator

 Choosing the X Input

-In SH-MAX, X Input is a waveform selector for the Ring Mod’s X-side signal: the internal audio-rate source that gets multiplied with the other Ring Mod input.
-So when you choose Saw, Sine, Square, or Noise, you’re picking the partner signal the Ring Mod uses to generate sidebands.
+In SH-MAX, X Input is the waveform for the Ring Mod’s X-side signal.
+It's the internal audio-rate source that gets multiplied with the other Ring Mod input.
+So when you use VCO-1's Wave Form knob to choose Triangle, Saw, Square, or Pulse, you’re picking the partner waveform the Ring Mod uses to generate sidebands.

-Sine: The cleanest, most tuned ring mod option.
+• Triangle: The cleanest, most tuned ring mod option.
 Fewer extra partials going in means the sidebands feel more focused and bell-like, with less hash on top.
-Try it when you want some clang without turning the patch into a tin can.
+Try it when you want some clang without making the patch sound like a tin can.

-Sawtooth: The most harmonically dense of the pitched options, so it tends to produce the busiest, buzziest ring mod textures.
-If you want industrial edge, Saw is often the best choice.
+• Sawtooth: The most harmonically dense of the pitched options, so it tends to produce the busiest, buzziest ring mod textures.
+If you want an industrial edge, Saw is often the best choice.

 Practical tips

-If you’re trying to get a ring-mod sound that still sound musical, start with Sine.
+• If you’re trying to get a ring-mod sound that still sound musical, start with Triangle.
 Move to Square or Saw when you want more bite and complexity.

-If the result feels harsh, switch X to Sine, then bring the brightness back elsewhere (filter or mix in the dry oscillator signal if available).
+• If the result feels harsh, switch the VCO-1 Waveform to Triangle, then bring brightness back elsewhere (filter, or by mixing in a bit more of the dry oscillator signal if your patch allows).

 How to use it: